 HASTINGS, Neb.
-(KSNB) - A Hastings man facing murder and weapons charges in connection with the 2017 death of Jose Hansen has been sent to Adams county district court for possible trial.
+(KSNB) - A Hastings man facing murder and weapons charges in connection with the 2017 death of Jose Hansen wants a jury trial.

 Daniel Harden, 21, is charged with first degree murder and use of a firearm to commit a felony.